JD Spicer Zeb Solicitors Banner Image

 What changes were made to being released under investigation in 2022?

-Released under investigation procedures were updated at the end of 2022 when Schedule 4 of the Crime, Sentencing and Courts Act 2022 came into effect.
+The process of being released under investigation was updated at the end of 2022 when Schedule 4 of the Crime, Sentencing and Courts Act 2022 came into effect.

 This was in direct response to The Policing and Crime Act 2017, which brought about a presumption against using pre-charge bail unless it was necessary and proportionate.
-This meant that there was a sharp increase in the number of people being released under investigation.
+This meant that there was a sharp increase in the number of cases of release under investigation.

 If you have been released under investigation and are unsure what steps to take next, please do not hesitate to get in touch for a free initial consultation or urgent specialist advice.